 But when looking at the overall performance of the Berkey water filter in terms of contaminants removed, there are plenty of positive things to say.
 Berkey is one of the most effective moderately-priced water filters available, with the ability to remove more than 200 contaminants using the adsorption process.
 It’s unlikely that you’ll find many filters at a similar cost that can remove as many contaminants, and as thoroughly.

 Berkey’s Black Berkey elements have been independently tested for contaminant removal, and results back up the company’s claims: the filters are incredibly high-performing compared to other gravity filters of their kind.
-The only thing that would top Berkey’s current performance claims would be if the company was to become NSF certified rather than simply independently tested for contaminant removal.
+The only thing that would top Berkey’s current performance claims would be if the company was to become NSF certified, or even just tested to NSF Standards (which Berkey originally falsely claimed), rather than simply independently tested for contaminant removal.

 One major benefit of the Aquatru, performance-wise, is that it has all the capabilities of a reverse osmosis system without the inflated cost of a typical RO system, or the effort of installation and maintenance.
 Using a 4-stage filter process, the Aquatru is one of the purest water filter systems available in countertop form today.